DaphineRose/Wine-Predictor/Report.md

     return ex_title1,ex_title2,ex_title3,ex_title4
 ```

-Then, we combine columns relate to area into column ex_title3:
+Then, we combine columns relate to area into one column ex_title3:

 ```
  tmp=0